-This is also where we get the term “white collar” from, which denotes upper-management workers, C-level executives, and the like: they could afford to wear white collars (and cuffs) because they didn’t dirty them by doing manual labor.
+This is also where we get the term “white collar”, which denotes office and administrative professions that require an education.
+They could afford to wear white collars because they didn’t dirty them by doing manual labour.

 At a time when most of the population lived in poverty, wearing white indicated success, a “good” family background, and gentility.

 Where Do White Collars & Cuffs Come From?